nachocaru/xaprb.com/content/blog/2009-06-08-xtrabackup-is-for-innodb-tables-too-not-just-xtradb.md

 ---
 Just thought it was worth pointing out that [Percona Xtrabackup][1] is not just for XtraDB.
 It works great for InnoDB tables, too.

-So if mysqldump can&#8217;t handle it anymore, LVM snapshots kill your server and you don&#8217;t want to buy proprietary backup software, you might take a look at Xtrabackup.
+So if mysqldump can't handle it anymore, LVM snapshots kill your server and you don't want to buy proprietary backup software, you might take a look at Xtrabackup.

  [1]: https://launchpad.net/percona-xtrabackup